 Hobbies may become more important to us at different times in our lives.
 Sometimes we find ourselves feeling particularly stressed and needing our hobbies to keep us focused and happy, other times we may be in a situation where we have more time on our hands than we know what to do with and a hobby can help to break up the day.
 Of course sometimes we have more time than we’re used to having because of a medical condition, and at times those conditions can make pursuing our passions very difficult, but, because of all of the reasons we’ve been talking about, I would imagine that the hard times in life might be the times our hobbies can help us most.

 I know that it’s easy to think of hobbies as just hobbies, but of course they’re so much more than that.
 Hobbies are great because we enjoy them and they make us who we are- passion is so important, but hobbies also give us a sense of identity and belonging, protect us from illness, and give us opportunities for pleasure, stress reduction, positive goal-setting, and relaxation… now where’s my hoop?

 Sarah Beth Rebholz is an optometric technician at CraftOptics.
-She would love to talk with you about how CraftOptics telescopes can work with your prescription to help you see your hobby clearly and comfortably.
+She would love to talk with you about how CraftOptics magnifying eyeglasses work with your prescription to help you see your hobby clearly and comfortably.